- What’s On

 The starting point for any visitor to the city, come here to be wowed by the splendours of the Ottoman and Byzantine capital.
 The district of Sultanahmet encompasses Ayasofya (Haghia Sophia), the Atmeydanı (Hippodrome), the Topkapı Palace, the Archaeoglogical Museums, the Palace of Ibrahim Pasha (Museum of Turkish and Islamic Art), the Mosque of Sultanahmet (the Blue Mosque), and much more besides.
 See Cornucopia 50 Istanbul Unwrapped: The Sultan's City

 The pulsating heart of two great empires, Sultanahmet is crammed with treasures, and nothing can really detract from the beauty and sense of power in the air.
 The domes are leaden grey, and they are stunning.
 This is the starting point for any visitor, whether you stay in one of the many hotels round the Hippodrome or nip in by tram.
-When you have exhausted the Topkapı Palace, the great basilica of Ayasofya, the archaeological museums,the spina of the hippodrome (avoid the Blue Mosque itself, best seen over Turkish coffee in the comfort of the Museum of Turkish and Islamic Art), soon to reopen after a grand refurbishment, head for the quieter districts down by the seawalls for two splendid monuments, the sixth-century Church of Sts Sergius and Bacchus (now Küçük Ayasofya Camii) and the 16th-century Sokolu Mehmet Pasha Mosque.
+When you have exhausted the Topkapı Palace, the great basilica of Ayasofya, the archaeological museums and the spina of the Hippodrome (avoid the Blue Mosque itself, best seen over Turkish coffee in the comfort of the Museum of Turkish and Islamic Art), head for the quieter districts down by the seawalls for two splendid monuments, the sixth-century Church of Sts Sergius and Bacchus (now Küçük Ayasofya Camii) and the 16th-century Sokolu Mehmet Pasha Mosque.

 There are hotels for every pocket or inclination in the Sultanahmet, from the voluptuous Four Seasons at 700 euros a night (if you can get a room) to the chic İbrahim Pasha at just 100 euros.
 The best are close to the Hippodrome (At Meydanı), a lazy stroll to everything the connoisseur should see; many have terraces with stunning panoramic views.
 In the case of the Empress Zoe, the secret is a secret garden next to the ruins of a 17th-century hamam.
 A number of hotels can be booked directly through Cornucopia Hotels (a welcome package of books, mags and itineraries will be waiting for you).